AI NOTES

 Short notes for practical AI work.

 Not a feed.
-Just evergreen notes that explain how Newman AI Works thinks about prompt systems, local models, app direction, and launch work.
+Just evergreen notes that explain how Newman AI Works thinks about prompt systems, workflow intake, local models, app direction, local-first products, mobile UX, privacy boundaries, support pages, and launch work.

 Prompting / 4 min read